 Lately, however, I keep reading design articles about how the Fiddle Leaf Fig is now “out” and other houseplants are “in.”
 To those articles’ authors, I say, “EFF.
 YOU.”
 There is no way in hell this plant should EVER be on any “out” list.
 NONE.
 Sure, there are some other awesome houseplants out there but none that come close to the unique character this plant possesses.
 This plant is a classic for a reason – it has staying power.

-I know that many people seem to believe that these plants are hard to raise, but after owning 6 of these beauties for the past year (and not losing so much as a leaf on any of them), I can attest to the fact that they are not as difficult as they are portrayed to be.
-IF, and this is key, IF you follow the recommended instructions of where to place them (and not where to place them) and not overwatering them (the #1 killer of houseplants in general).
+I know that many people seem to believe that these plants are hard to raise, but after owning 10 of these (still alive) beauties, I can attest to the fact that they are not difficult to take care of.
+Just follow the recommended instructions of where to place them (and not where to place them), and not overwater them (the #1 killer of houseplants in general), and your plant should live a long time.

 JUST SAY “NO” TO FAUX

-Guys, I know this can be a polarizing topic: “TO FAUX OR NO?” so I’m just going to give you my 2 cents based upon my own experiences of owning real houseplants for close to two years now.
+I know this can be a polarizing topic: “TO FAUX OR NO?” so I’m just going to give you my 2 cents based upon my own experiences of owning real houseplants for a few years now.

 Real houseplants are also proven to lift your mood, reduce stress levels, and boost productivity and concentration levels, so there are a few more reasons to just say “no” to faux.

 Now, if you travel a lot for your job or run an Airbnb and you want houseplants in your home, then it makes sense to invest in the faux versions.
 However, don’t shy away from going for the real thing because you’re scared of it.
-Once you own a real one and it’s thriving under your care, you will gain confidence and become addicted to adding more to your floral family.
+Once you own a real Fiddle and it’s thriving under your care, you will become addicted and add more to your collection.

 WHERE I BOUGHT MY FIDDLE LEAF FIGS

-I bought my first Fiddle Leaf Fig at Home Depot and I believe it was around $30 at the time (they have since come down considerably in price – I just saw one for $19.99 the other day).
+I bought my first Fiddle Leaf Fig at Home Depot and I believe it was around $30 at that time.

-I typically try to purchase my plants from our local nursery, but holy shit are the Fiddles expensive there!
+I try to purchase my plants from our local nursery but DANG!, the Fiddles are so expensive there!
 They were close to $100 for a size just a tad bigger than the ones at Home Depot.
 Um – HARD PASS, especially for my first Fiddle Leaf Fig.

-I purchased the other 5 of my Fiddles at Walmart – they’re only $17 there (tabletop sizes are only $10) and they are GREAT quality.
-I haven’t had any issues at all with any of my 6 Fiddles.
+I purchased the other 5 of my Fiddles at Walmart – they were only $17 (tabletop sizes are only $10) and they are GREAT quality.

 YOU CAN MAKE BABY FIDDLE LEAF FIGS!
 SAY WHAAATT?